choir241/yes-chef-app/README.md

 creates a new document in the cart collection with the name, price, quantity, and instructions of the menu item

+### Ticket

+GET /tickets

+returns a json array of ticket items consisting of the name, price, quantity, menu items, ticket status, and instructions of the menu item

+POST /ticket

+creates a new document in the ticket collection with the name, price, quantity, menu items, ticket status, and instructions of the menu item

+PUT /ticket/:id

+updates a document in the ticket collection with the name, price, quantity, menu items, ticket status, and instructions of the menu item

+DELETE /ticket/:id

+deletes a document in the ticket collection

 ## Database Design

 - `restaurant`